 Our Generous Funders

-In 2017, the Distress Centre of Ottawa and Region answered 54,786 calls for support from people in our community.
+In 2020, the Distress Centre of Ottawa and Region answered over 60,000 calls for support from people in our community.
 This would not have been possible without the financial contribution of our generous funders who help us maintain this vital service for the community.
 Their support also ensures that we continue to train and supervise our volunteer Responders who selflessly donate their time to help those in need.
 We are so very thankful for the continued support of the following organizations, and we encourage you to learn more about each of them.